Stije/SevereMalariaAnalysis/LegacyAnalysis.md

 The GAM model allows for non-linear relationships between certain variables and the outcome.

 Here we fit as non-linear the effect of age and haematocrit on mortality.
-We add a random effect term for the studyID
+We add a random effect term for the studyID and a random effect term for the country.
-We should also be doing this for the study site...
+This should be adjusting for a confounder of quality of care (which potentially impacts both general anaemia and outcome in study).

 ```r